We received this from Sam about an agency ripoff and what happened to her.

 Good Luck.
 Let me know how it goes.

-If anyone knows of any agency ripoff just post it in the comments section below.
+If anyone knows of any agency ripoff of freelancers just post it in the comments section below.